-Prior to investigating qualia further, it is necessary to mention a compelling response to David Chalmers' hard problem of consciousness (Chalmers 201), as qualia are one aspect of human consciousness.
-The problem Chalmers identifies surrounds an inability to generate a philosophical account for the existence of phenomenal experiences, suggesting discussions on qualia may be limited or uncertain as a result.
+While explanations for the origins and nature of consciousness seem to continually evaded philosophical elucidation, answers to our questions on the mind can be answered today if one defers to scientific literature from a variety of domains.
+The Hard Problem of Consciousness posed by David Chalmers inquires about why is it that we have phenomenal experiences in the first place (Chalmers 201).
 Appealing to evidence and theory from evolutionary biology, however, provides a framework which can account for the generation of subjective experience in humans.
 Two researchers, psychiatrist and neurologist Dr. Todd Feinberg and biologist Dr. Jon Mallatt, suggest subjectivity arises from the development of living organisms over millions of years (Feinberg and Mallatt, The Ancient Origins of Consciousness 17), as these self-organizing systems produce emergent behaviours which give rise to system-level capacities like pre-reflective consciousness (Feinberg and Mallatt, 'Phenomenal Consciousness and Emergence' 2).
 Since all living organisms adapt to environmental changes and aim to maintain proper system functioning, evolutionary pressures enabled species to develop various reflex programs as a result of these biological tendencies (Feinberg and Mallatt, The Ancient Origins of Consciousness 24).
 As the nervous systems of complex organisms continued to improve over millions of years, species developed unique physiological solutions to mitigate various challenges as they arise, eventually giving rise to intelligent species like elephants, magpies, and humans.
 Creatures like worms, jellyfish, and sponges are considered non-conscious because their nervous systems respond automatically to stimuli, forming fixed patterns of responses and behaviours (Feinberg and Mallatt, 'Phenomenal Consciousness and Emergence' 5; Feinberg and Mallatt, The Ancient Origins of Consciousness 20).
 Vertebrates, on the other hand, are phenomenally conscious organisms given their neural complexity, improved sensory organs, and a capacity to store memories (Feinberg and Mallatt, 'Phenomenal Consciousness and Emergence' 5; Feinberg and Mallatt, The Ancient Origins of Consciousness 26).
 Since these capacities are all meant to facilitate an individual's continued survival, their resulting subjective experiences are therefore properties of the body aimed at responding and adapting to environmental changes (Feinberg and Mallatt, 'Phenomenal Consciousness and Emergence' 10; Feinberg and Mallatt, The Ancient Origins of Consciousness 222).
 For example, the pain which arises upon fracturing a bone signals an injury has occurred, motivating individuals to temporarily alter their behaviours to prevent the break from getting worse or failing to heal properly.
-Therefore, a reply to the hard problem suggests phenomenal experiences are an adaptive trait inherent to relatively complex nervous systems, one which facilitates the execution and governance of adaptive behaviours (Feinberg and Mallatt, The Ancient Origins of Consciousness 225).
+Therefore, a reply to the Hard Problem exists: phenomenal experiences are an adaptive trait inherent to relatively complex nervous systems, one which facilitates the execution and governance of adaptive behaviours (Feinberg and Mallatt, The Ancient Origins of Consciousness 225).